julillermo/template-electron-forge-vite-react-ts/guides/electron-api-functions/main-process/dialog-guide.md

 > <b><u>Recommended prerequisite</u></b>:
 > Although not required, I highly recommend first [organizing the 'main' process functions directory](../../organize-main-function-directory.md).

-Navigate to your where you store your 'main' process functions.
+Navigate to where you store your 'main' process functions.
 If you followed the recommended ['main' process functions organization](../../organize-main-function-directory.md), this will be the `./src/main/functions/electron` directory.
 If you didn't follow the above guide, the following can be directly inputted into the `main.ts`.

 Create a new file named `dialog.ts` if you're not inputting directly into the `main.ts`.
 This file will contain everything about the [electron dialog API](https://www.electronjs.org/docs/latest/api/dialog) that we want to include in our project.